Zyklon-B (band)

-Zyklon-B was a Norwegian black metal band founded in 1995.
+Zyklon-B was a Norwegian black metal supergroup founded in 1995.

 History

 The band's members were Tomas "Samoth" Thormodsæter Haugen (guitar and bass) and Vegard "Ihsahn" Sverre Tveitan (keyboard) from Emperor, Kjetil "Frost" Haraldstad (drums) from Satyricon and Björn "Aldrahn" Dencker Gjerde (vocals) from Dødheimsgard.
-Their lyrics deal mainly with death, apocalypse and warfare.
+Their lyrics dealt mainly with death, apocalypse and warfare.
 The band recorded only one EP; other versions of the featured songs were featured on split releases with Mayhem and Swordmaster.

 The band Zyklon featuring members of Zyklon-B is often incorrectly thought to be the same band.
 The name refers to Zyklon B, a gas used in gas chambers during the Holocaust.
 Despite the name the band states that "Zyklon-B is not related to any political or racial preference".